jdsmooth2j/Train-Your-Own-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows/README.md

 This readme exlpores every step required to get you through with your customized object detection classifier:
 1. Installing Anaconda, CUDA, and cuDNN
-2. Setting up the Object Detection directory structure and Anaconda Virtual Environment
+2. Setting up the Object Detector Directory Structure and Anaconda Virtual Environment
-3. Gathering and labeling pictures
+3. Gathering and Labeling Images
-4. Generating training data
+4. Generating Training data
-5. Creating a label map and configuring training
+5. Creating a Label Map and Configuring Training
 6. Training
-7. Exporting the inference graph
+7. Exporting the Inference Graph
-8. Testing and using your newly trained object detection classifier
+8. Testing and Using Your Newly Trained Object Detection Classifier

 The repository have all the files needed to train an "insect detector" that can accurately detect whiteflies and eggplant fruit and shoot borer (EFSB).
 You can replace these files with your own files to train an object detection classifier for whatever concept you have in mind.
 This tutorial also have python scripts to test your own object detector out on an image, video, or webcam feed.